lborocs/team-projects-part-2-team-013/README.md

    2. insert the database credentials you just created
 5. import the database format (dump.sql on the discord or get the latest backup from gcp) using mariadb < dump.sql with the credentials
 6. in addition to the web folder php server, run another php server in the api/routes folder
+7. the api will need a copy of the invalidation service running so build and run that (or use an already built executable)
-7. in global-api.js uncomment the const API_BASE and change it to the address of the php server you just started
+8. in global-api.js uncomment the const API_BASE and change it to the address of the php server you just started

 # Important notes for pt2